tremor-rs/tremor-www/src/pages/rfcs/0006-plugin-development-kit.md

 The PDK requires extending registries for various artefacts; we need to enable registering additional artefacts in addition to the supporting builtin ones.
 Nested namespaces may be of benefit to prevent collisions.

 Plugin unloading needs careful consideration.
-In this revision, we are making unloading illegal to eliminate the complexity of dependency tracking and live usage tracking.
+In this revision, we are forbid unloading to eliminate the complexity of dependency tracking and live usage tracking.
 Unloading a plugin in the initial implementation will require a restart of the runtime.
 Plugin lifecycle with support for etherealization, destruction and unloading is envisaged.
 A future RFC revision may replace this one for this purpose.

 Developer tooling such as template projects, traits, examples, and eventually, testing frameworks to facilitate higher developer experience for plugin developers is out of scope in this revision.
 A future RFC should cover off plugin developer experience once the PDK and a set of plugins have been implemented as concrete needs will become clearer over time.